rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

   - The `foundation-data-access` Java module
 - PySpark will no longer throw an exception when a required field is `None` but instead filter it out.
 See Changes in Spark/PySpark Schema Behavior below for more details.
 - Spark/PySpark will no longer filter out records with `null`/`None` fields that are not required and have validation.
 See Changes in Spark/PySpark Schema Behavior below for more details.

+## aiSSEMBLE-Vault Docker Image
+The aiSSEMBLE-vault docker image will no longer be available.
+We also remove the related `vault-deploy` profile.

 ## Changes in Spark/PySpark Schema Behavior
 - When creating a data frame from a record schema with [required fields](https://boozallen.github.io/aissemble/aissemble/current/record-metamodel.html#_record_field_options) using PySpark, creation of the data frame (`spark_session.createDataFrame()`) will no longer throw an exception if a required field is `None` but instead filter out the record from the data frame as part of validation (`record_schema.validate_dataset()`).